LatestExplore the world

 Israel uncovers large 1,500-year winepress

-The Israel Antiquities Authority has uncovered a huge 1,500-year-old wine production complex in Yavne, central Israel – capable of producing two million litres of wine a year – as part of salvage excavations in the city of Yavne.
+The Israel Antiquities Authority has uncovered a huge 1,500-year-old wine production complex in Yavne, central Israel – capable of producing two million litres of wine a year – as part of salvage excavations in Yavne.

 The plant includes five magnificent wine presses, warehouses for aging and marketing the wine, kilns for firing the clay amphorae in which the wine was stored, tens of thousands of fragments, and intact earthen amphorae (jars), well-planned access between the facilities, and more.